 Starting the Certification Process

-Candidates may apply for 3 graduate credits for each component for $300, through a partnership with NYSUT's ELT, Empire State College and the NBCNY Network.
+Candidates may apply for 3 graduate credits for each component, through a partnership with NYSUT's ELT, Empire State College.
 Ask your facilitator about this opportunity.

 Writing Institutes for NBC Candidates